nitad54448/win10-installer-yappari-v5-2023/README.md

 ### Create a model ###

-When you create a circuit using the circuit editor, the circuit is not valid until you have properly connected all the elements together.
+When you create a model using the  editor, the circuit is not valid unless a flow of current can be calculated (but not a short-circuit).
 Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.
 _Note : the parameters will be listed only if you have loaded experimental data!_

 Each parameter is labeled with a decimal, which indicates which element it belongs to.
 For example, the first element of the circuit will have parameters labeled as 0.x, the second element as 1.x, and so on.
 When you add a parallel RQ element to the first element of the circuit (a Zarc as element 0), you need to create "electrical contacts" in the next three elements (elements 1, 2, and 3, or 4,5 and 6, or 7, 8 and 9….) for the circuit to be complete.